gem/oq-engine/doc/engine/What's-new.md

 5. The storage of the results in the datastore has been significantly improved.
-There is now a serialization protocol *to* and *from* HDF5: thanks to that several pickled objects have been removed from the datastore and replace with proper arrays.
+There is now a serialization protocol *to* and *from* HDF5: thanks to that several pickled Python objects have been removed from the datastore and replaced with proper arrays.
 Among them:

    *sitecol*:
-     contains the hazard sites and their parameters *assetcol*:
+     contains the hazard sites and their parameters

+   *assetcol*:
      contains the exposure

    *riskmodel*:
      contains the vulnerability/fragility functions

-6. The HDF5 format is still *not* stable and is guaranteed to change in the next version.
-If you want to write your our routines your our routines to extract/plot the hazard curves or the loss curves from the datastore, you can, but you should be aware that you will have to change your code with the next release of the engine.
+   *csm_info*:
+      contains information about the composition of the source model

 8. There is now an HTTP API to validate NRML files, implemented on top of the engine server.
 This API is used by the new Risk Input